GoldenChrysus/ffxiv-ember-overlay/ACT_INSTALLATION.md

 ![](https://i.imgur.com/9kgy1Zs.png)

-6. In the window that opens, remove "OverlayPlugin" from the end of the destination path as in the following images:
+6. In the window that opens, remove the text "OverlayPlugin" from the end of the destination path as in the following images:

 ![](https://i.imgur.com/J9C2onU.png)
 ![](https://i.imgur.com/MwwaKnQ.png)